Quick Guide to Cape Kiwanda

-Pacific City’s Cape Kiwanda has rightly been called one of the most photogenic places in the country.
-Storms, waves, and wind have carved the sandstone cliffs here into fascinating shapes from caves to chasms.
-This fragile headland is also one of the most rapidly changing landscapes on the Oregon Coast, and its newest feature is a large and expanding sinkhole.
-Whether you’re interested in the beauty of the cliffs or the geological curiosity that is the sinkhole, Cape Kiwanda is a wonderful getaway.
-Here is everything you need to know about visiting.
+Few places on the Oregon Coast have more wow factor than Pacific City’s Cape Kiwanda.
+It’s been called one of the most photogenic spots in the country.
+Once you get up close, it’s easy to understand why.
+Storms, waves, and wind have been chiseling away the cape for millions of years, carving sea caves, tunnels, and arches in the sandstone cliffs.
+This fragile headland is one of the most rapidly changing landscapes on the Oregon Coast.
+Its newest feature appeared in 2023, a large and expanding sinkhole.
+I visited just after it formed and again a couple of years later to check on its progress.
+Whether you’re interested in the tidepools, the beauty of the cliffs, or the geological curiosity that is the sinkhole, here’s everything you need to know about visiting Cape Kiwanda.

 Know before you go

-• Parking at Cape Kiwanda is $10/day.
+Parking at Cape Kiwanda is $10/day.
 This fee is specific to Tillamook County and no annual state or national recreation passes are accepted.
-There are pay stations in the parking lot that accept credit cards.
+The pay stations next to the parking lot accept credit cards.

-• The sandstone cliffs of Cape Kiwanda are fragile and prone to crumbling without warning.
+The sandstone cliffs of Cape Kiwanda are fragile and prone to crumbling without warning.
 Waves near the cliffs can also be unpredictable.
-There are fences to guide you through the safe areas of the park.
+Fences on the cape guide you through the safe areas of the park.
 Do not explore beyond the fences.
-These areas are dangerous and people have died here.
+It’s dangerous and people have died here.

-• The views from Cape Kiwanda are excellent regardless of the tide.
-There is a sandstone platform at the base of the cape that you can explore at low tide when the ocean is calm.
-You can find tidepools there.
+The views from Cape Kiwanda are excellent regardless of the tide.
+The sandstone platform at the base of the cape has tidepools that you can explore at low tide when the ocean is calm.

-• There is a paved boat ramp that leads from the day-use parking lot down to the beach.
-No vehicles are allowed south of the boat ramp.
-Driving on the beach from the ramp north to the headland of Cape Kiwanda is only allowed for launching boats.
+A paved boat ramp leads from the day-use parking lot down to the beach.
+Vehicles aren’t allowed south of the boat ramp.
+You can drive on the beach from the ramp north to Cape Kiwanda if you’re launching a boat.

 Distance: 1 mile out and back